St. Mary's Church and Rectory (Iowa City, Iowa): St. Mary's School

 In 1844 Father Godfert started the parish's first school in the basement of the church with Miss Norma O'Connor as the first teacher.
 The Sisters of Charity of the Blessed Virgin Mary arrived in Iowa City in 1860 to teach at St. Mary's.
 They also opened St. Agatha's Seminary, a school for girls, in 1861.
 In 1865 St. Joseph Institute, a school for advanced learning, was established by Father Emonds.
 It was taught by lay teachers and closed around 1890.

 In 1892 the parish acquired property on the corner of Clinton and Jefferson Streets.
 The cornerstone for the new school was laid on September 11, 1892, on that location.
 The new school opened in 1893 with Franciscan Sisters teaching there until 1895, when the Sisters of Charity of the Blessed Virgin Mary again started teaching in the school.
 In 1897 high school grades were added to the school, and it was the first Catholic high school in Iowa to be accredited by the State University of Iowa.
 In 1911 an addition was built onto the school, which contained an auditorium and cafeteria.
 A convent was also built to house the sisters.
 It was replaced by the current building, now a part of the Newman Center, in 1926.
 The new convent was built for $33,000.
-St. Mary's and St. Patrick's high schools were consolidated in 1958 when Regina High School was opened.
+St. Mary's and St. Patrick's Junior and Senior high schools were consolidated in 1958 when Regina High School was opened.
 The St. Mary's School building started to deteriorate, and it was closed in 1968.
 The school itself consolidated with the school at St. Patrick's and used its building.
 The sisters remained in the St. Mary's Convent.
 In 1975 the St. Mary's school buildings and convent were sold to the diocese for use by the Newman Center.
-In the early 1990s, an addition was made to Regina High School and the elementary and junior high school grades were moved from St. Patrick's.
+In the early 1990s, an addition was made to Regina High School and the elementary grades were moved from St. Patrick's.

 The school building had been listed on the National Register of Historic Places as St. Mary's High School in 1977.
 It was removed in 1997 after the buildings had been torn down.

 Pipe organ

 The Moline pipe organ (1883) is located in a gallery-level case at the back of the church.
 It features a traditional style console with a keyboard cover that can be lifted to become the music rack and an attached keydesk en fenêtre.
 It is equipped with three manuals, 31 stops, 30 ranks, slider chests, mechanical key action, and mechanical stop action.
-The drawknobs are arraigned in horizontal rows on terraced/stepped jambs.
+The drawknobs are arranged in horizontal rows on terraced/stepped jambs.
 The balanced swell shoes/pedals are not in standard AGO position.
 The combination action is a fixed mechanical system and there is a flat straight pedalboard.
 The historic pipe organ was restored in 2015.